-There are many companies who do this for a charge but there is no need as there are some free options.
+There are lots of companies who will charge you for a letter from Santa, but there is no need to pay as there are a number of free options out there.

-After your child has sent their letter, they will delighted when they get a reply before the 25th December.
+After your child has sent their letter, they will be delighted when they might get a reply before the 25th December.

 Remember to include your full name and address so he can write back.

-Make sure you send any letters before 9 December 2016 so Father Christmas has a chance to reply.
-I’ve been made aware that Father Christmas is also able to rely in braille or large print, if this is of use to your child.
+I’ve been made aware that Father Christmas may also able to reply in braille or large print if this is of use to your child.